devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 12. **DNS Validation:** When adding an instance with HTTPS, `pb-manager` checks that the domain resolves and points to your server's public IP before proceeding with Certbot.
 13. **PocketBase Version Notification:** At the start of every command, `pb-manager` checks (using the version cache) if a new PocketBase version is available and notifies you.
 14. **Distro Detection:** Automatically detects if the system is Debian-based, RHEL-based, or Arch-based to use appropriate Nginx paths and Certbot commands.
+15. **API Server (Optional):** The `pb-manager-api.js` script can be run to provide an HTTP API for programmatic management of instances.
+It interacts with `pb-manager.js` using a secure internal command.

 ## Prerequisites